How To Make Snapchat Safe

 “It was really intentional to build ‘Family Hub’ in a way that allowed us to market something with the fact that we really wanted to know what would be useful for parents and teenagers,” explained Farahnik Yadegar.
 “So we’ve spent more than a year in the Family Center — plenty of time to talk to online safety, wellness experts, and parents — about what they hope to see on Snapchat.”

-See also How To Build A Pallet Shed
+See also How To Build A King Size Headboard

 Snapchat Unveils New Parental Tools To Help Keep Teens Safe